DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

     This key is generally reserved for providing external urls.

-    When defining internal urls, it is **strongly** recommended that you avoid this key.
-Instead, preferably use the node's route key, rather than defining the actual internal URL here.
+    When defining internal urls, it is **strongly** recommended that you avoid this key and instead, use the node's route key.

 .. note::

     If you decide to use the url key, you must still provide the route key with a value of ``"#"`` as well since the sidebar is expecting that every node will have a route key.

+    Additionally, if this key is used, it will take precedence over the route key.

 .. tip::